A-Mikhail/MikhailAdamenko-Blog/_love/2018-04-15-Part2-Objects, Rooms and Conway's Rules.markdown

     love.graphics.circle("fill", self.screenWidth / 2, self.screenHeight / 2, 100)

-The first argument—define the method of drawing geometry object, "fill" well, will fill a shape with the color, while "line" will draw only the border of a shape.
+The first argument—define the method of drawing geometry object, `fill` well, will fill a shape with the color, while `line` will draw only the border of a shape.

 The second and third arguments—is x and y position of the circle, I take half of the width and height of the window so the circle will be on the center screen.

 The fourth argument—is a radius of the circle.

-To see our circle, we need to change a room from the `main.lua` to the `menu.lua`—`main.lua` actually not a room, but LOVE framework starts with this file, so basically it's a room and not at the same time—in order to change a room we can call it directly in the `load` function, but this is not so interesting, instead we make `F1` key to be our trigger for changing room.
+To see our circle, we need to change a room from the `main.lua` to the `menu.lua`—`main.lua` actually not a room, but LÖVE framework starts with this file, so basically it's a room and not at the same time—in order to change a room we can call it directly in the `load` function, but this is not so interesting, instead we make `F1` key to be our trigger for changing room.

 In the `main.lua` require our `Menu` object: